yoshihikohayashi/wic_llm_coling2025/README.md

 - Yoshihiko Hayashi, "Evaluating LLMs' Capability to Identify Lexical Semantic Equivalence: Probing with the Word-in-Context Task."
 [COLING2025](https://coling2025.org/)

 ## Quick overview
-* To conduct classification experiments, follow these steps:
- 1. Fetch the original WiC dataset.
- 2. Use **repair_tword_index.py** to revise the tokenization of contextual sentences in the original data files.
- 3. Use **get_descriptions.py** to collect descriptions for WiC data instances.
-Make sure to have a valid OPENAI API KEY.
- 4. Merge relevant files to be "ready-for-experiment" by invoking **merge_wic_dataset.py**.
- 5. Conduct experiments using **classify_control.py**.
-Modify this script to suit your experimental requirements.

-* To conduct a **Zero-shot** runs, simply use zero_shot_gpt.py for GPT models and zero_shot_llama.py or zero_shot_mistral.py for those models.
-** To use the GPT models, set your own OpenAI API key in the environment variable.

 * **Tested environment**
   * Python 3.8.10